 Serious side effects

-In very rare cases, people have developed a severe allergic reaction to the shingles virus.
+In very rare cases, people have developed a severe allergic reaction to the shingles vaccine.
 This reaction is called anaphylaxis.
 Signs of anaphylaxis include swelling of the face (including the mouth and eyes), hives, warmth or redness of the skin, trouble breathing, dizziness, irregular heartbeat, or a slow pulse.
 If you have any of these symptoms after getting the shingles vaccine, seek medical help right away.
-Anaphylaxis can be life threatening.
+Anaphylaxis can be life-threatening.

 Does the shingles vaccine contain thimerosal?